EMH-Mark-I/ytscrape/README.md

 [2] Stream video:

 • To stream the video, insert option 2 and press return.
-Insert the number as seen beside the URL in the list.
+Next insert the number as seen beside the URL in the list.

 [3] Download as mp3:

 • To download a video as an mp3 file, insert option 3 and press return.
-Insert the number as seen beside the URL in the list.
+Next insert the number as seen beside the URL in the list.
 The default download location is /home/$USER/.

 [4] Open video in browser:

 • To open the video from a browser, insert option 4 and press return.
-Insert the number as seen beside the URL in the list.
+Next insert the number as seen beside the URL in the list.
 The selected video will open in the system defulat browser.

 [l] Change list layout:

-• To change the layout of the list, insert option l (as in lowercase "L.") It will open the list file in nano where you can comment with "#" pound to hide points of time.
+• To change the layout of the list, insert option l (as in lowercase "L") and press return.
+It will open the list file in nano where you can comment with "#" pound to hide points of time.
 (Just don't edit the contents of the file.)

+[i] Display video info

+• To view the description of the video (known as the description field on YouTube which is typically located below the video player), insert option i (as in lowercase "I")  and press return.
+Next insert the number as seen beside the URL in the list and press return.
+To leave the video description view, press any key on the keyboard.

 [o] Options: